Fake PPO Probe: Nakuru Hearing

-Deputy Commandant of Administration of police, Elsebuys Laikuta testified that they have never had an officer by the name of Joshua Waiganjo but that Waiganjo was among officers who boarded the chopper that left for Baragoi after 42 officers were killed.

-Deputy Police Commissioner Francis Musembi Munyambu previously accused of having introduced Waiganjo to the suspended PPO John M'mbijjiwe denied having met him.
+Deputy Commandant of Administration of police, Elsebuys Laikuta testified that they never had an officer by the name of Joshua Waiganjo but that Waiganjo was among officers who boarded the chopper that left for Baragoi after 42 officers were killed.
+Deputy Police Commissioner Francis Musembi Munyambu, who was previously accused of having introduced Waiganjo to the suspended PPO John M'mbijjiwe denied having met him.
 Zacheus Kotut, a clinical officer at the Anti-Stock Theft Unit (ASTU) Dispensary in Gilgil testified that he gave medical treatment to Waiganjo several times at the request of the ASTU Commandant Remy Ngugi.
-A driver to Remy Ngugi, a Mr. Joel Motem, also gave testimony that he had driven Mr. Waiganjo to Mr. Ngugi’s house many times.
+A driver to Remy Ngugi named Joel Motem, also testified that he had driven Waiganjo to Ngugi’s house many times.

 Mathew Iteere

-During his testimony Former Police Commissioner Mathew Iteere blamed former Rift Valley province police boss John M’Mbijiwe and claimed that he never knew the imposter.
+During his testimony Former Police Commissioner Mathew Iteere blamed former Rift Valley province police boss John M’Mbijiwe and claimed that he never knew Waiganjo.
 He indicated that the first time he heard about Waiganjo was after he was mentioned in a report as having accompanied M’Mbijiwe to a high level security meeting to Baragoi before the massacre that took place.
 Iteere further claimed that M’Mbijiwe informed him that Waiganjo was in charge of the Kenya Police Reservists in the province.
-This he said “mesmerised” him since the reservist units had been disbanded since 2004 by the then police commissioner Maj (Rtd).
+This he said “mesmerised” him since the reservist units had been disbanded since 2004 by the then police commissioner Maj.
 General Mohammed Ali.